 osgEarth has a built-in shader generator for this purpose.
 Run the shader generator on your node like so:osgEarth::Registry::shaderGenerator().run( myNode );

 After that, your node will contain shader snippets that allows osgEarth to render it properly and for it to work with other osgEarth features like sky lighting.

-Best practice is to place an Annotation node (FeatureNodes, PlaceNodes, etc.) as a descendant of the MapNode in your scene graph.
+For Annotations (FeatureNodes, PlaceNodes, etc.) best practice is to place an Annotation node as a descendant of the MapNode in your scene graph.
 You can also add them to an AnnotationLayer and add that layer to the Map.